Quantum Field Theories on Algebraic Curves. I. Additive bosons: Basic Facts

-and the symbol $n\gg-\infty$ indicates that summation goes only over a finitely many negative values of $n$.
-The definition of the residue does not depend on the choice of a local parameter.
+and the symbol $n\gg-\infty$ means that the summation is taken over only finitely many negative values of $n$.
+The definition of the residue is independent of the choice of the local parameter.
 The residue map is continuous with respect to the $\mathfrak{p}$-adic topology on $\tilde\Omega^1_{F_P/k}$ and the discrete topology on $k$.
 The local residue maps $\Res_P$ give rise to the global residue map $\Res: \bm{\Omega}_X\rightarrow k$,

-The global residue map is well-defined, continuous, and satisfies the following fundamental property. \begin{theorem}[The residue formula] For every $\omega\in\Omega^1_{F/k}$,
+The global residue map is well-defined, continuous, and possesses the following fundamental property. \begin{theorem}[The residue formula] For every $\omega\in\Omega^1_{F/k}$,

 \end{theorem}